CMU-IDS-2020/a3-05839-a3-fch-ljy/writeup.md

 ![A screenshot of your application.
 Could be a GIF.](main.png)

 In this project, we would like to explore the pattens of criminal actions happening in Chicago through visualization methods.
+The dataset we use here is the Chicago Crime Dataset, and this dataset contains information about the crimes happened in Chicago in the past 20 years.
+In specific, we will focus on the data in 2020.

 ## Project Goals